-Controls Are Not Effective in Limiting Access
+Controls Are Not Effective in Limiting Access to Requirements of Position

-The RRB's existing control framework is not adequate to ensure that the access privileges granted to users of the FFS are limited to those required for their performance of their current job.
-Our conclusion is based on the results of a statistical sample that indicate the agency has not ensured that the privileges of at least 95% of FFS users have been appropriately restricted.
+The RRB's existing control framework is not adequate to ensure that the access privileges granted to users of the PAR system are limited to those required for performance of their current job.
+Our conclusion is based on our evaluation of the system privileges of 115 system users who can process transactions and/or data which identified 28 users (24%) whose privileges exceeded the requirements of their current position.